armory/spinnaker-operator/doc/managing-spinnaker.md

 kubectl -n spinnaker apply -f spinnakerservice.yml
 ```

-You can manage your Spinnaker installations with `kubectl`.
+Operator allows you to manage your Spinnaker installations with `kubectl`.
 [Detailed information about the SpinnakerService CRD fields](./options.md)

 ### Listing Spinnaker instances
 ```bash